Sally Solomon: Role as female

 Prior to arriving on Earth, the Solomons had some sort of contest or a bet to determine who would be male or female (their species makes no such differentiation).
 Sally, a highly trained, decorated, combined combat specialist/military tactician, became the woman, something she found to her disliking, at least at first.

 Being in a body that was driven by stereotypical sitcom-female archetypes, Sally's innate penchant for violence was often at odds with the prejudices and natural tendencies associated with her sex.
+She is often portrayed in the bathroom, doing a number two.
 From this disjunction, most of the humor with her character is derived.
 She eventually manages the awkward harmony/truce with the human shell so classic of all the Solomons as the series progresses, coming to utilize her wiles to enjoy life as a female.
 But at first, Sally asked Dick why she was chosen to be the woman and Dick replies to her, "Because you lost."